Chaklader/SignalSyncPro/papers/Rule_Based_Control_DEV.md

 Total: 6 seconds
 ```

+When bus priority activates after P4's minimum green has been served, the controller immediately terminates P4.
+Like all
+actuation-period cases, the transition takes 6 seconds (yellow + red + leading green), leaving 9 seconds of P1 green
+when the bus arrives.

 ##### Summary Table

 | Current Phase | At P1 G < 30s | P1 Duration When Bus Arrived | Bus Delay | At P1 G ≥ 30s | P1 Duration When Bus Arrived | Bus Delay | At Start of MIN_GREEN | P1 Duration When Bus Arrived | Bus Delay | In Actuation Period | P1 Duration When Bus Arrived | Bus Delay |